- Why Partner with The Dayton Foundation?

 THE DISABILITY FOUNDATION

-The Disability Foundation administers two pooled, disability trusts - the Ohio Community Pooled Annuity Trust and the 2014 Ohio Community Pooled Flexible-Spending Trust.
+The Disability Foundation administers three pooled, disability trusts - the Ohio Community Pooled Annuity Trust, the 2014 Ohio Community Pooled Flexible-Spending Trust and the Third Party Pooled Flexible Spending Trust.
 Both are safe and affordable planning options for individuals with disabilities and their families.

 Ohio Community Pooled Annuity Trust (OCPAT):